Cloud-Storage-Team/algnet/configuration_examples/README.md

 ## Presets

 For some config parts you may create presets - common set of fields for the objects.
-Foe example, in topology configs it may looks like
+For example, in topology configs it may looks like
 ```yaml
 presets:
   links: